American Sniper | 2014

 It’s off to another Southern California beach to find the bar in which Kyle first meets wife-to-be Taya while macho men use each other’s backs as dartboards, which is O'Malley’s On Main, 140 Main Street, Seal Beach, southeast of Long Beach.

-About ten miles down the coast, Kyle takes Taya to Huntington Beach, where he puts his lethal skills to more benign use by winning a teddy bear at a shooting booth on Huntington Beach Pier, 2000 Main Street.
+Kyle takes Taya to a shooting booth on Seal Beach Pier, Ocean Avenue at Main Street, where he puts his lethal skills to more benign use by winning a teddy bear.

 The yacht, aboard which Chris and Taya get married is moored in Marina Del Rey, back toward Venice.